TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 Some github projects have a contribution guide available, the TYPO3 CMS project has this guide.

 If in doubt, ask on slack.
-Most likely, someone will be happy to help you.
+Other contributors will be happy to help you.

 ..
 Credits